TWKB/Specification/twkb.md

 * set: little endian
 * unset: big endian

 bit 2-4 **serialization method:** describe what serialisation method is used.
-See section "Delta value array rules" bit 5-8 **precission:** tells how many decimals to use in coordinates see section "Storage of coordinates"
+See section "Delta value array rules"	<br>
+bit 5-8 **precission:** tells how many decimals to use in coordinates see section "Storage of coordinates"